You know what they say, "nice guys finish last."

 * Forget your troubles when you engage in geneous acts - We all have challenges in our life that overwhelm us.
 Helping others is a distraction from these challenges and actually dimishes the problems when you see the problems that other people are facing.

-There are some amazing volunteers just in our City of O'Fallon.
+There are some amazing.
 They have given hundreds of thousands of hours over the years to make O'Fallon a better place to live.

 Our challenge should always be to increase our efforts to be nice.
 You'll see that "being nice" will make a big difference in your attitude and happiness.